 - Drug and Alcohol Counseling

-- Including five specialized courses that meet the academic requirements for Licensed Alcohol and Drug Counselor (open to counseling students in Educational Psychology and Human Relations)
+- Includes five specialized courses that meet academic requirements for Licensed Alcohol and Drug Counselor

 - School Counseling